f4bio/laravel-mix-compress-images/README.md

-# laravel-mix-compress-image
+# @zxc1235711/laravel-mix-compress-images
-Add a compress-images process for mix.
+fixed aravel-mix-compress-images for myself

 ## how to